EVERYPLANET/everyplanet.github.io/README.md

 ## Resources Used
 Much of the website uses [Bootstrap](https://getbootstrap.com/) for its more complex and stylistic elements.
-For storage, a firebase realtime database is connected to each page which collects or displays data.
+For storage, a [Firebase](https://firebase.google.com/) realtime database is connected to each page which collects or displays data.